dgibson/kata-vfio-tools/podman.md

 echo "options vfio_iommu_type1 allow_unsafe_interrupts=1" > /etc/modprobe.d/iommu_unsafe_interrupts.conf
 ```

-## Build the host side Kata components
+## Build the Kata components from source

 From the top-level directory of this tree, run:
 ```
 $ make
 ```

+This will do a number of things:
-This will download and build the sources for `kata-runtime`,
+- Download and build the sources for a number of Kata components
-`kata-proxy` and `kata-shim`.
-It will install them locally into
-`$KATAPREFIX` - by default `build/prefix` within this working tree.
+- Install the components into `$KATAPREFIX` (by default `build/prefix`) so that it doesn't disrupt your main system
+- Build some VFIO specific scripts
+- Build a new Kata OS image configured for VFIO support, installing it in `$KATAPREFIX`

-It will also build a Kata `configuration.toml` suitable for using VFIO
+- Build a Kata `configuration.toml`  suitable for VFIO

-in `$KATAPREFIX/etc/configuration.toml` which the components are built
+The source-build components are built so that they will look for the
-do use instead of the default system one.
+OS image and configuration built here.

-## Configure podman to use the locally built runtime
+## Configure podman to use the source-built runtime

 This will make podman aware of a new runtime, called `kata-vfio` which
 will use the components built locally above.
 As root, run: